davidsbatista/davidsbatista.net/_posts/2019-11-03-Portuguese-Embeddings.md

 ### __NLPL word embeddings repository__

-From the paper "shared repository of large-text resources for creating word vectors, including pre-processed corpora and pre-trained vectors for a range of frameworks and configurations.
+The paper states: "a shared repository of large-text resources for creating word vectors, including pre-processed corpora and pre-trained vectors for a range of frameworks and configurations.
 This will facilitate reuse, rapid experimentation, and replicability of results".
 The repository contains different